Taune/Convert-Start-List/README.md

 # Convert-Start-List
-This script convert start list exported from eTiming for the Emit start display to the correct format for Hego start display.
+This script convert start list exported from eTiming for the Emit start display (ESD) to the correct format for a Hego start display.